anusreeb/unpaid-labor-women/README.md

 https://datahub.io/world-bank/sg.tim.uwrk.fe

-To run this notebook, create a virtual environment using Python 2.7.
+To run this notebook, create a virtual environment.
 After activating the virtual environment, run 'pip -r requirements.txt'.
 Then run the 'jupyter notebook' command to launch the notebook.